-Jesus said: “Destroy this temple, and in three days I will raise it up….he was speaking of the temple of his body” (Jn 2:19-21 NRSV).
+“Jesus answered and said unto them, Destroy this temple, and in three days I will raise it up….But he spake of the temple of his body” (Jn 2:19-21).

 One of the criticisms Premillennialists make against Amillennialists is that they spiritualise the prophecies concerning Israel in the last days.
 They say that the prophecies in the Old Testament concerning Jesus’ coming to earth as a true man were fulfilled literally; therefore, they say, the prophecies of his return should also be taken literally.
 But what they fail to mention is that the apostles spiritualised many end-times prophecies, showing how the Church fulfils them.

 They also vainly say that Premillennialism was the universal belief of the early Church but the doctrine started being attacked by Origen, and then finished off comprehensively by Augustine.
-But what they again fail to mention is that the eschatology of the early Church, and which is known as Chiliasm and Millenarianism, was not the doctrine of modern day Dispensational Premillennialism.
+But what they again fail to mention is that the eschatology of the early Church, and which is known as Chiliasm and Millenarianism, was not the doctrine of modern day Premillennialism.

 Despite the claims of Premillennialists, the doctrine of a premillennial return of Christ was not held universally, nor regarded as orthodox doctrine by all in the early centuries of the Christian church.
 The Church historian Eusebius wrote about the views of an early Christian named Papias (70-155 AD).
 Papias wrote of himself that he received the truths of Christianity from those who were acquainted with the apostles.
 Eusebius (263-339) was one of those who did not hold a premillennial view; he says of Papias that “he set down other things as coming to him from unwritten tradition, amongst these some strange parables and instructions of the Saviour, and some other things of a more fabulous nature.
 Amongst these he says that there will be a millennium after the resurrection from the dead, when the personal reign of Christ will be established on this earth” (“Ante-Nicene Fathers” vol 1, “Fragments of Papias” p 154, Hendrickson Publ).